A characterization of groups of parahoric type: A more detailed study of the commutator relations

-The next three subsections will be devoted to establishing relations betweeen our structural constnts by examining what happens in subsystems of rank $2$ of $\Phi$.
-Let $\alpha,\beta$ be two linearly independent elements of $\Phi$ such that $\alpha+\beta$ is a root and $\alpha-\beta$ is not.
-We can always assume that $f_0$ is such that $f_0(\alpha)=f_0(\beta)=0$.
-We will also assume that when $\alpha$ and $\beta$ are of different length, $\alpha$ is the shortest one.
+The next three subsections will be devoted to establishing relations between our structural constants by examining what happens in subsystems of rank $2$ of $\Phi$.
+Let $\alpha,\beta$ be two linearly independent elements of $\Phi$ such that $\alpha+\beta$ is a root and $\alpha-\beta$ is not; $\alpha$ and $\beta$ then generate a subsystem of rank $2$ of $\Phi$.
+By proposition \ref{crs} and lemma \ref{fazero}, we can always assume that $f_0$ is such that $f_0(\alpha)=f_0(\beta)=0$.
+We will also assume that when $\alpha$ and $\beta$ are of different lengths, $\alpha$ is the shortest one.

-\subsection{The $A_2$ case}
+\subsection{The case $A_2$}

 Assume first that $\alpha$ and $\beta$ generate a subsystem of type $A_2$ of $\Phi$.
 Then the roots it contains are $\pm\alpha$, $\pm\beta$ and $\pm(\alpha+\beta)$, which are all of the same length.

 \begin{prop} We have: